 What is date caramel?

 I mentioned when I shared my banana oatmeal that we’d had some tasty oatmeal in London last year with date puree.
 I’ve since come across it called date caramel, and I can completely see why.
 It has all the same smooth creamy sweetness, it’s just made from dates.
 In fact, it’s simple dates pureed with a little water.
 The only caution is it’s best to use very soft dates, in fact I’d recommend medjool dates, or else you’ll need to soak them in boiling water for a little first.

 Dates and banana go wonderfully together, as do dates and caramel, so you get the idea that this is a pretty great combination.
 Throw in coconut milk, and topped with a little toasted coconut too, and it can hardly get better.
 While I love the more ‘regular’ chia pudding, I have to say this one just blew me away.
 It’s more filling, but in a really good way.
 The flavors are so good, and it feels almost indulgent.
 So much so, it would work for breakfast, dessert, or simply a snack.
-And it’s so easy to make as you can see here:

 This banana chia pudding with date caramel is easy to make and easy to enjoy.
 Only a few ingredients, and a few minutes of prep lead to such a delicious but guilt-free treat.
 You’ll be looking for an excuse to have it again.

-- ⅓ cup/ 80ml coconut milk (thick - I use culinary coconut milk)
+- 1/3 cup coconut milk 80ml (thick - I use culinary coconut milk)